 NATURE OF OPERATIONS AND ACCOUNTING POLICIES

 Nature of Operations.
 Era Group Inc. (“Era Group”) and its consolidated subsidiaries (collectively referred to as the “Company”) is one of the largest helicopter operators in the world and the longest serving helicopter transport operator in the United States (“U.S.”), which is its primary area of operation.
 The Company is primarily engaged in transportation services to the offshore oil and gas exploration, development and production industry.
 Its major customers are international, independent and major integrated oil and gas companies and U.S. government agencies.
-In addition to serving the oil and gas industry, the Company provides air medical services, utility services including support of firefighting activities, flightseeing tours in Alaska and emergency response search and rescue services.
+In addition to serving the oil and gas industry, the Company provides emergency response services and utility services including support of firefighting activities.
 The Company operates a Federal Aviation Administration (“FAA”) approved maintenance repair station in Lake Charles, Louisiana.
-The Company has an interest in Dart Holding Company Ltd. (“Dart”), a sales and manufacturing organization based in Canada that engineers, manufactures and distributes after-market helicopter parts and accessories, and has an interest in a training center based in Lake Charles, Louisiana that provides instruction, flight simulator and other training services.
+The Company has an interest in Dart Holding Company Ltd. (“Dart”), a sales and manufacturing organization based in Canada that engineers, manufactures and distributes after-market helicopter parts and accessories.

 Basis of Consolidation.
-The consolidated financial statements include the accounts of Era Group Inc., its wholly-owned subsidiaries and entities that meet the criteria of Variable Interest Entities (“VIEs”) of which the Company is the primary beneficiary.
+The consolidated financial statements include the accounts of Era Group Inc., its wholly-owned subsidiaries and entities that meet the criteria of VIEs of which the Company is the primary beneficiary.
 All significant intercompany accounts and transactions are eliminated in consolidation.